 180 X 0.8 = 144 bpm

 The table below compares the estimated maximum heart rates (in bpm) calculated from both equations.

 220 – Age

 206.9 – (0.67 x Age)

-As you can see, the answers are pretty much the same at age 40 but for other ages, they do not give the same maximum heart rates.
+As you can see, the answers are pretty much the same at age 40, but they do not give the same maximum heart rates for other ages.

-I feel better alternatives to hear rate equations include the Talk Test and RPE scale (Borg Scale).
-These other methods require no math also work much better with those who are taking medications for high blood pressure/heart disease, many of which are likely to be the clients of personal trainers.
+I feel that the Talk Test and RPE scale (Borg Scale) are better alternatives to hear rate equations.
+These other methods require no math and work much better with those taking medications for high blood pressure/heart disease, many of which are likely to be the clients of personal trainers.